s0lst1c3/eaphammer/README.md

 Overview
 --------

 EAPHammer is a toolkit for performing targetted evil twin attacks against WPA2-Enterprise networks.
 It is designed to be used in full scope wireless assessments and red team engagements.
 As such, focus is placed on providing an easy-to-use interface that can be leveraged to execute powerful wireless attacks with minimal manual configuration.
+To illustrate how fast this tool is, here's an example of how to setup and execute credential stealing evil twin attack against a WPA2-TTLS network in just two commands:

+	# generate certificates
+	./eaphammer --cert-wizard

+	# launch attack
+	./eaphammer -i wlan0 --channel 4 --auth ttls --wpa 2 --essid CorpWifi --creds

-Leverages a modified version of _hostapd-wpe_, _dnsmasq_, _dnsspoof_, _Responder_, and _Python 2.7_.
+Leverages a lightly modified version of _hostapd-wpe_, _dnsmasq_, _dnsspoof (part of dsniff)_, _Responder_, and _Python 2.7_.

 Features
 --------